go38/raspberry-pi-getting-started/en/step_7.md

 You might want to connect your Raspberry Pi to the internet.
 If you didn't plug in an ethernet cable, then you will need to connect to a wireless network.

-To enable a wireless network you will need to set a Wi-Fi country.
+To enable a Wi-Fi on your Raspberry Pi you will need to set a Wi-Fi country.

 ![set wifi country](images/pi-set-wifi-country.png)